KDE/digikam-doc/asset_management/organize_find.rst

     :alt:
     :align: center

-    The Edit Rating Properting From Thumbbar
+    The Edit Rating Properties From Thumbbar

 That will get you quite far in distinguishing your rating pyramid.
 Say, you choose a ratio of 7 between levels.
 For every 5 star image you'll then have 7 4 stars, 49 3 stars and so on, resulting in almost 20000 pictures.
 Amazing?
 Yes, and 16807 of them you didn't have to rate at all!
 You even can define a different rating scheme depending on the kind of use, 2 stars for commercial use, may mean something else than 2 stars holiday photos.
 It is also a good practice to define a neutral rating, everything below is actually a negative rating.
 This will help you culling and thinning your collection very efficiently.
 Or you could define purposes to ratings, say 0 stars for 'can throw away', 1 star for images in quarantine (decide later), 2 stars for gallery export, 3 stars for printing, 4 stars for selling, 5 stars for 'have to work on', as you please.
 It must suit your needs.
 The following table illustrates a possible evolution for a professional photographer using a ranking ratio of roughly 7 over the next 12 years.
 It is evident that the good shots can be easily found, even within millions of photos.